-- LSHTM-based students will receive their stipend on the last Friday of each month. - St George's based students will receive their stipend on or around the 27th of each month (or the nearest working day to it).
+- LSHTM-based students will receive their stipend on the last Friday of each month. - CSG-based students will receive their stipend on or around the 27th of each month (or the nearest working day to it).

-For example, a stipend paid at the end of October is your stipend for the period 1-30 November.
+For example, a stipend paid at the end of October is your stipend for the period 1 - 30 November.